ogenev/trust-net/WHITEPAPER.md

 ### 8.2 Code‑exec (on‑chain PR run)
 - Require `≥ +2` from k‑of‑n `{SecOps, Platform, TeamLead}`.
 - `SecOps→Auditor +2`, `Auditor→RepoBot +2` ⇒ +2; others may be neutral.
-- Contract verifies TwoHop; caches admission for this epoch.
+- Contract verifies TrustPathVerifier; caches admission for this epoch.

 ### 8.3 DeFi re‑balance (on‑chain)
 - `ProtocolCouncil` as observer; require `≥ +1` in `defi-exec`.